 But, when you are thinking about customer personas, focusing on the buyer is not enough.
 It is a great place to start and the buyer does need to play an important role, but a regular potential customer that goes through the sales process and an existing customer do not exactly have the same needs, problems and expectations.

-So, the best way to meet all their needs with a knowledge base is to first understand their engagement with your platform, and how their needs differ.
+So, the best way to meet all their needs with a knowledge base or user manual is to first understand their engagement with your platform, and how their needs differ.

 Audit the existing content